-The Biology and Chemistry departments offer a joint major to those students interested in both biology and chemistry.
-This is a rigorous major that is designed for students that are truly interested in biology and chemistry.
-The Biochemistry major consists of core courses from the biology and chemistry departments, cognates in math and physics, and a capstone seminar experience.
+The Biology and Chemistry departments offer a rigorous joint major to those students interested in the intersection of biology and chemistry.
+The Biochemistry major consists of core courses from the Biology and Chemistry departments, cognates in Math and Physics, and a capstone seminar experience.

 REQUIREMENTS FOR THE MAJOR (B.S.)